mongodb/docs/source/includes/list-table-restore-jobs-response-body.rst

    * - ``oplogTs``
      - timestamp
-     - If you performed a :ref:`Point-in-Time restores <aws-pit-restore>` at a time specified by a timestamp from the :ref:`oplog
+     - If you performed a :ref:`Point-in-Time restores <pit-restore>` at a time specified by a timestamp from the :ref:`oplog
        <ref-atlas-oplog>`, ``oplogTs`` indicates the timestamp used.

    * - ``pointInTimeUTCSeconds``
      - integer
-     - If you performed a :ref:`Point-in-Time restores <aws-pit-restore>` at a time specified by a Unix time in seconds since epoch, ``pointInTimeUTCSeconds`` indicates the Unix time used.
+     - If you performed a :ref:`Point-in-Time restores <pit-restore>` at a time specified by a Unix time in seconds since epoch, ``pointInTimeUTCSeconds`` indicates the Unix time used.